Here we are, gang, another week, and I’m still talking about einkorn.

 Do yourself a favor and buy a big bag of einkorn.
 Not only is it cheaper to buy it in bulk, but you’ll be pleasantly surprised to discover all the different ways you can use it.

-Substitute it in for quinoa or barley in soups and grain bowls, pulse it into smaller pieces and simmer it with milk for a fiber-rich breakfast porridge, or keep pulsing until it forms a fine flour to add to cookies, scones, and breads.
+For other ideas, substitute it in for quinoa or barley in soups and grain bowls, pulse it into smaller pieces and simmer it with milk for a fiber-rich breakfast porridge, or keep pulsing until it forms a fine flour to add to cookies, scones, and breads.

 Here are some of our favorite ways to use this nutrient-rich grain: